mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 whilst their sons build a new family and start carving out their own legends.

 Qualification: None.
-Any K’kree can follow this career
+Any K'kree can follow this career

 **ASSIGNMENTS**